JAX-RS services using CXF and Karaf

 for (int i = 0; i < features.length; i++) { FeatureWrapper wrapper = new FeatureWrapper(features[i].getName(), features[i].getVersion()); featuresWrapper.add(wrapper); } return featuresWrapper; }}

-The Blueprint descriptor (in OSGI-INF/blueprint/rest.xml) is responsible:
+The Blueprint descriptor (in OSGI-INF/blueprint/rest.xml

 - to get the reference to the Karaf FeaturesService OSGi service and inject it in the FeaturesRestServiceImpl bean